When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Cons

-• Can take up to two weeks.
+• Can take weeks to complete.

 Is Repainting a Car Worth It?